Section 54 of GST – Refund of tax

-- (ii) if the goods are exported by land, the date on which such goods pass the frontier; or
+- if the goods are exported by land, the date on which such goods

-- (iii) if the goods are exported by post, the date of despatch of goods by the Post Office concerned to a place outside India;
+- if the goods are exported by post, the date of dispatch of goods by Post Office concerned to a place outside India;

 - (b) in the case of supply of goods regarded as deemed exports where a refund of tax paid is available in respect of the goods, the date on which the return relating to such deemed exports is furnished;

-- (i)receipt of payment in convertible foreign exchange, where the supply of services had been completed prior to the receipt of such payment; or
+- (i)receipt of payment in convertible foreign exchange or in Indian rupees where ever permitted by the Reserve Bank of India3(, where the supply of services had been completed prior to the receipt of such payment; or

-- (ii)issue of invoice, where payment for the services had been received in advance prior to the date of issue of the invoice;
+- (ii)issue of invoice, where payment for the service had been received in advance prior to the date of issue of the invoice;

-- (d) in case where the tax becomes refundable as a consequence of judgment, decree, order or direction of the Appellate Authority, Appellate Tribunal or any court, the date of communication of such judgment, decree, order or direction;
+- (d) in case where the tax becomes refundable as a consequence of judgment, decree, order or direction of Appellate Authority, Appellate Tribunal or any Court, the date of communication of such judgment, decree, order or direction;

-- (e) in the case of refund of unutilised input tax credit under sub-section (3), the end of the financial year in which such claim for refund arises;
+- (e) in the case of refund of unutilised input tax credit under clause (ii) of the first proviso to sub-section (3), the due date for furnishing of return under section 39 for the period in which such claim for refund arises4;

 - (g) in the case of a person, other than the supplier, the date of receipt of goods or services or both by such person; and